 If you usually have little trouble sleeping on a plane, it might make sense to choose one that’s in the air during your destination’s night, so that when you land you’re ready for a full day.
 If you find sleeping impossible, fly during the daylight hours of your destination.
 Flying east generally causes more jet lag than flying west: the body seems better able to cope with a longer day.

-Not only is the cabin air low on oxygen, it’s also desert dry, so it is essential to drink litres of water (some believe jet lag is caused by dehydration rather than disrupted circadian rhythms).
+Not only is the cabin air low on oxygen, but it’s also desert dry, so it is essential to drink litres of water (some believe jet lag is caused by dehydration rather than disrupted circadian rhythms).
 A great tip for curing jetlag is to take your own bottles to gauge how much you’re drinking.
 If you don’t drink enough, take re-hydration salts (from chemists) after the flight.
 If you find plain water boring, try herbal teas such as chamomile and valerian root, which help induce sleep.

 Many QANTAS flight attendants add a few drops of apple juice to their water, which makes the water taste more interesting and prevents the need to pee all the time as the body absorbs the sugar in the juice.